TheMightyd7/politicord-expy/README.md

 # Politicord Leveling

-A forked version of Expy, a Discord bot for member XP and ranking.
+A fork of Expy, a Discord bot for member XP and ranking.

 ## Commands